uclaml/SPIN/README.md

                  {"role": "assistant", "content": <generation>}] }
 ```
-🔍 Note: During data generation, the content for rejected response can be empty, as we only uses prompt to generate model responses.
+🔍 Note: During data generation, the content for generated response can be empty, as we only uses prompt to generate model responses.

 ### Model
 We also provide our model checkpoints at iteration 0,1,2,3 on HuggingFace.